wenjiaz/content-api-docs/docs/getting_started.md

 * http://content.guardianapis.com/world/france (a tag)
 * http://content.guardianapis.com/lifeandstyle (a section)

-The response contains minimal details by default but more data can be exposed by passing parameters in your request.
+The response contains minimal detail by default but more data can be exposed by passing parameters in your request.
 Many (though not all) of these parameters are shared with the Content endpoint at `/search`.
 More details are on the [item page] (item.html).

 [Content] (content.html)